 You can also save default views, accessible through the left panel, for quick filtering.

-The left part of the search box comes from the preset view.
-In the white part, you can add an additional filter.
-Or, at any moment, you can prefix all: in the white part and overwrite the current preset filter anyway.
+At any moment, you can prefix all: in the search box and overwrite the current preset filter anyway.

 Use the help button near the search box (or press F1 in it) for a detailed guide about searches and filters.